ramirezgael/Population_Analysis__Yucat-n/README.md

 - Seaborn

 ---

+## How to View

+Download `EntregaFinal.html` and open it in any web browser to see the full analysis with visualizations and results.

+---

 Developed as part of the Actuarial Science program at Facultad de Ciencias, UNAM.

 Developed by **Gael Ramírez**